Domains and Classifying Topoi: Local properties for the interval

 Hence, the above is a limit diagram of $\I$-algebras. \end{proof}

-Besides the locality principles discussed in \Cref{sec:locality}, we also consider the orthogonality classes emerging from \emph{synthetic category theory}, as introduced by \citet{riehl2017type}.
-A synthetic category will be a type that satisfies the internal orthogonality condition of being \emph{simplicial}, \emph{Segal complete}, and \emph{Rezk complete}.
+Besides the locality principles discussed in \zcref{sec:locality}, we also consider the orthogonality classes emerging from \emph{synthetic category theory}, as introduced by \citet{riehl2017type}.
+A synthetic category will be a type that satisfies the internal orthogonality condition of being \emph{Segal complete}, \emph{Rezk complete}, and (according to some sources) \emph{simplicial}.
+Being simplicial is a sheaf condition that strengthens the triangulation property by stabilising the left class under pullback.

 We start with the Segal completeness condition.
-Besides the outer horn discussed in \Cref{exm:hornaffine}, we can also define the inner horn $\Lambda^2_1$ as a pushout,
+Besides the outer horn discussed in \zcref{exm:hornsober}, we can also define the inner horn $\Lambda^2_1$ as a pushout,

 As a subtype of $\Delta_2$, it can be identified as $\scomp{(i,j) : \Delta_2}{\isf{i} \vee \ist{j}}$.

 \begin{definition}[Segal complete types] $X$ is called \emph{Segal complete} when it is right orthogonal to $\Lambda^2_1 \hook \Delta_2$. \end{definition}